Gatwick Northern Runway project

 GAL consulted on the draft proposal from 9 September to 1 December 2021.
 Information about the project, including the latest news about its development, is available on the Gatwick Airport Limited website.

-More information is including formal documentation about the DCO process, is available on the PINS website - Gatwick Airport Northern Runway.
+More information, including the examining authority report and other formal documentation about the DCO process, is available on the PINS website - Gatwick Airport Northern Runway.

 Last updated: